hturnbull93/bank/README.md

 In `spec/account_spec.rb` wrote a tests for an Account class that is initialised with a balance of 0.
 Red.

+In `lib/account.rb`:

+Added class Account with initialize method setting balance attribute with 0, exposed as readable.

 <!-- Links -->